 Our Superior Mark™ Floor Tape is great for uncarpeted floors.
 It is designed and manufactured to withstand industrial use, and we’ve found in school hallways, it’s virtually indestructible.
 Superior Mark™ Floor Tape comes in 2” and 4” widths and in a variety of colors and can even be customized with repeating messages.
 Use a message like SHH!
 QUIET IN HALLS, or even something educational like multiplication facts.

-Superior Mark™ Floor Tape is easy to apply with our exclusive easy-tear-off hanging liner and easy to pull up in one continuous piece when you need to amend your layout.
+Superior Mark™ Floor Tape is easy to apply and easy to remove in one continuous piece when you need to amend your layout.

 Use Carpet Tape on Carpets